jbosstools/jbosstools-fuse/uitests/README.md

 ## Executing tests from IDE

-Current version of JBoss Tools Fuse is built on Eclipse Oxygen, so download Eclipse Oxygen for JEE Developers.
+Current version of JBoss Tools Fuse is built on Eclipse Photon, so download Eclipse Photon for JEE Developers.
 There are two ways how we can execute the tests from IDE
 1. Importing all jbosstools-fuse plugins and setting the appropriate target platform
 2. Install all needed dependencies into Eclipse IDE and import only the test plugins